"... the painting has a life of its own. My mission is to bring forth this life". (Jackson Pollock)

 Wednesday, February 7th, 2007

-Inspired by the Four Corners area of the western U.S., where the rocks and soil vary rich shades of red, and turquoise has been treasured and utilized by North American native tribes for centuries.
+Inspired by the Four Corners area of western U.S., where Arizona, Utah, Colorado and New Mexico meet.
+The rocks and soil vary rich shades of red, and turquoise has been treasured and used in everyday objects by Navaho and other tribes in the area for centuries.

 Thursday, February 1st, 2007